 Can it be prevented?
 While experts suggest lifestyle modifications play a role, in many cases it is beyond the control of an individual.

-It is to be noted that – early miscarriage symptoms 2 weeks after pregnancy may be hard to detect.
-There have been situations where women have just stopped “feeling pregnant” only to later realise that they have had a miscarriage.
+It is to be noted that early miscarriage symptoms 2 weeks after pregnancy may be hard to detect.
+There have been situations where women have just stopped “feeling pregnant” only to later realize that they have had a miscarriage.
 Other times, they may experience symptoms that would indicate an impending miscarriage.
 It must be stressed however that this is not always the case.
 Many of the symptoms listed are also part and parcel of the pregnancy experience.
 Other symptoms include:

 - Spotting: Spotting can be a bit frightening, but many reasons such as irritation and sexual intercourse could also be the culprits.

 Due to cramping and spotting being normal during pregnancy, one can’t conclude that there is a danger of miscarriage based on these events.
 There will be some cause for concern when cramping, spotting along with light to heavy blood clots are observed simultaneously.
-In these situations, it is very hard to conclude if an early miscarriage has really occured.
+In these situations, it is very hard to conclude if an early miscarriage has really occurred.
 There are also situations called “threatened miscarriage” which mimics the symptoms of a miscarriage.
 These symptoms die down after a while and the pregnancy continues.
 The best course of action is to take the advice of a trained medical professional.

 Major Causes of Early Miscarriage

 Many experts are of the opinion that chromosomal abnormality is one of the main reasons for early miscarriage.
 When there is a fusion between the DNA of the father and mother, there is an equal number of chromosomes taken from both parents to get a collective of forty-six chromosomes.
 However, this doesn’t always take place the way that it is expected to.
 In some cases, there may be abnormalities which lead to embryo failing to develop further.
-When the development process of the embryo fails to materialise any further, it eventually leads to its demise, and a miscarriage takes place.
+When the development process of the embryo fails to materialize any further, it eventually leads to its demise, and a miscarriage takes place.
 This type of miscarriage isn’t due to the abnormalities in the genetics of either parent and is beyond the control of anyone.

 Some of the other causes include: